droppedbars/html_import/README.txt

 The Website Importer will relink internal links, upload and relink media files, and apply templates and categories to the page.
 The import can be from either a website that is local to the Wordpress installation, or uploaded as a zip file.
 If it is uploaded as a zip file and is a Flare Madcap import, the importer will find the relevant Flare Madcap index.
 If it is uploaded as a zip file and the is using an XML index, the importer requires that the index file be named index.xml and located at the root of the zip file.

+Initial plugin development funded by Gliderline Solutions (http://www.gliderline.com/).

 == Installation ==

 * Minimum tested/supported WordPress version: 3.8.1
 * Minimum tested PHP version: 5.4.25
-* Other requirements: Javascript required for Settings Page
+* Other requirements:
+** Javascript required for Settings Page
+** PHP must not be running in safe mode

 = Through your WordPress Installation =